 Key Benefits Of Trading Binary Options

-The key attraction of trading with this approach is that the contracts used offer a fixed ‘all or nothing’ payout.
+The key attraction for the Binary Options Investor is that the contracts used offer a fixed ‘all or nothing’ payout.
 This provides two main advantages when trading.

 1. Firstly it offers known and limited risk.
 The ‘risk’ is the price paid for the contract at the outset.
 This means that your account is never exposed to any further loss than the initial price which you pay for the contract.